psmay/stepmania/src/arch/InputHandler/InputHandler_SextetStream.md

 -----------

-This is a set of drivers (currently, just one driver) that accept button inputs encoded in a stream of character.
+This is a set of drivers (currently, just one driver) that accept button inputs encoded in a stream of characters.
 By accepting this data from a stream, input can be produced by a separate program.
 Such a program can be implemented using any language/platform that supports reading from the desired input device (and writing to an output stream).
 If C++ isn't